firstdraft/appdev-lessons/lessons/float.md

 ###  Conclusion

 That's it for `Float`.
-Next up, we'll learn to manipulate dates and times with: `Date`.
+Next up, we'll learn to manipulate dates and times with the `Date` and `Time` classes.

 ### Addendum: Even more Float methods